Killing of Daunte Wright: Trial proceedings

-Verdict and sentencing
+Verdict and sentence

 After deliberating for 27 hours over four days, the jury found Potter guilty of first-degree manslaughter and second-degree manslaughter on December 23.
 Following the verdict, Potter was taken into custody and transferred to the state's Women's Correctional Facility in Shakopee.

 Potter's sentencing hearing was held on February 18, 2022.
 Wright's mother, father, two siblings and the mother of his only child gave victim impact statements prior to Potter's sentencing being read.
 Wright's mother, Katie, said, "she [Potter] never once said his name.
 And for that I'll never be able to forgive you," addressing Potter.
 She continued, "I'll never be able to forgive you for what you've stolen from us."
 Potter, during her statement prior to the sentencing being read, apologized to Wright's family and to the community of Brooklyn Center, saying Wright "is not more than one thought away from my heart, and I have no right for that, for him to be in my heart."

 Potter was sentenced to two years in prison, serving sixteen months with eight months of supervised release.
 The typical sentence for first-degree manslaughter in Minnesota is more than seven years in prison, with a maximum set at fifteen years.
 To pursue a longer sentence than what is typical requires the prosecution to demonstrate Blakely factors, or elements of a crime which make it particularly egregious.
 Despite initially arguing that the case had such factors which would justify a longer sentence, the prosecution stated in court on the day of the sentencing that the typical sentence would be appropriate.
 In explaining her sentencing decision, Chu said the case was unusual, and that Potter made a "tragic mistake" of thinking that she drew her taser instead of her firearm while in a chaotic situation.
 Chu expressed that it was "one of the saddest cases I’ve had on my 20 years on the bench".

-Potter is scheduled for release from prison on April 24, 2023.
+In late 2022, the Minnesota Board of Pardons declined to consider Potter's application to have her sentence commuted.
+On April 24, 2023, Potter was released from prison, after serving 16 months of a two-year sentence.
+Minnesota Department of Corrections officials released her before dawn at 4:00 a.m. to avoid potential protests and after they received threats directed at Potter and her family.
+Potter's sentence required that she remain on supervised release for the remaining third of her sentence until its expiration on December 21, 2023.